-For a component of F containing at least two internal vertices, its root may originate from an α -vertex or a β -vertex, so the sum of weights equals $\alpha + \beta$.
+For a component of F containing at least two vertices, its root may originate from an α -vertex or a β -vertex, so the sum of weights equals $\alpha + \beta$.

 Moreover, we can take a group action by swapping a proper leaf with its sibling that is not a leaf.
-Keep in mind that the a-leaf and the b-leaf no longer appear in F. Let orb(F) denote the orbit of F under this group action.
+Keep in mind that the a-leaf and the b-leaf no longer appear in F. Let orb(F)denote the orbit of F under this group action.
 Then let us compute the sum of weights of T with a supporting forest in orb(F).
 This quantity can be derived from a labeling of a representative of orb(F), that is a forest P of planted 0-1-2-plane trees.

 Note that a proper left leaf with weight (x+y)/2 is paired with a proper right leaf with weight (x+y)/2, summing to a weight x+y.
-The above considerations suggest that we should
+The above considerations suggest that we should comply with the rules as stated in the theorem.
+This completes the proof.

 Let us now turn to the sum on the right side of (3.1).
-A modification of the (a, b, α, β) labeling is needed, which we call the second modified (a, b, α, β) -labeling.
+A modification of the (a, b, α, β) - labeling is needed, which we call the second modified (a, b, α, β) -labeling.
 In this case, both the α -vertices and the β -vertices are labeled by $(\alpha + \beta)/2$.
-For example, Figure 6 gives the modified labeling for the two trees in \mathcal{B}2 .
+For example, Figure 6 gives the modified labeling for the two trees in \mathscr{B}2 .